KatRootes/Stock-Data-Analysis/README.md

 Greatest Total Volume:	      BAC	      27428529600

+# Observations

+* BAC has the greatest volume all three years

+* Greatest % increases can be very large if stock prices start very low.

 # Assumptions

 * Only 1 year is represented per Worksheet and the Year is the Name of the Worksheet